willfindlay/adaptivesec-F2020/journal/04-sept-24th.md

 we are still restricted to the sandbox imposed on the webpage itself).
 The fact that this is a situation that exists in the modern web is honestly frightening.

+Of course, it's not immediately clear what the best solution would be to fix this problem.
+Primarily, the difficulty boils down to adoptability and backwards compatibility.
+In the Linux kernel, we adhere to a guiding principle known as "Don't break Userland" which effectively stipulates that changes to the kernel should not break existing userspace APIs.
+In web browsers there exists much the same situation: changes to the browser should not break the functionality of existing websites.
+Since many web applications have come to rely on the overly permissive interactions between JavaScript code within the sandbox of a webpage, it would be unacceptable to simply reduce or eliminate these interactions altogether.
+Instead, a more tactful approach would need to be taken.
+I suspect that the next paper will propose such an approach, but it would be interesting to consider other possibilities as well.

 ## Visual Security Policy for the Web

 ## Project Updates